+Period: From to ' -------------- ---- ---

-Period : From ------ to -----" The formula under this annexure is the total connected load plus three components for arriving at the assessment of loss.
+The formula under this annexure is the total connected load plus three components for arriving at assessment of loss.

 19. It is clear from a perusal of the assessment made by the ADE/O/Charminar that he followed the above formula for arriving at the provisional assessment amount which is found to be valid and legal.
-Thus the provisional assessment amounting to Rs 3,630/- is found to be correct and it is based on the loss sustained by the DISCOM.
+Thus the provisional assessment amounting to Rs 6,403/- is found to be correct and it is based on the loss sustained by the DISCOM.

-20. The record shows that the power was not disconnected for want of payment of remaining 50% of the Assessed amount as per Clause 10.2.3(iii)(b) of GTCS.
+- 20. The record shows that the power was not disconnected soon for want of remaining payment of 50% of the assessed amount as required as per Clause 10.2.3(iii)(b) of GTCS.
 The reasons for disconnection of the service connection has to be given and the consumer has to be informed about the disconnection under Clause 10.2.3 of GTCS.
-In this case, the provisional assessing officer has informed the Appellant that if she desired restoration of supply, she should deposit at least 50% of the provisionally assessed amount of loss of revenue, in addition to other charges and pay the rest of the amount in two instalments.
+In this case, the provisional assessing officer has informed the Appellant that if he desired restoration of supply, he should deposit at least 50% of the provisionally assessed amount of loss of revenue, in addition to other charges and pay the rest of the amount in two instalments.
 Further, in the event of failure on the part of the consumer to deposit at least 50% of the amount provisionally assessed, the Appellant was informed that the service may remain disconnected through the notice.
 There is further provision to the Licensee that if the consumer does not pay the amount as per the installments granted, the licensee may disconnect the supply as per the provisions of Section 56 of the Electricity Act.
-Still there is no record that either the payment was made or the power was actually disconnected (based on EBS billing and payment sheet).

-21. It is surprising that the Respondents have not complied with Clause 10.2.3 of GTCS for collection of the assessed amount in the present case and on the other hand, they slept over for a period of more than two years after issue of the Provisional Assessment notice without taking any action, allowing the Appellant, who committed theft of energy by tampering with the meter, to contend that Section 56(2) of the Electricity Act 2003 prevents the Respondents from recovery of the energy dues for more than two years, in which the Appellant has been unsuccessful as discussed supra.
+Still there is no record that either the payment was made or the power was actually disconnected. - 21.
+It is surprising that the Respondents have not complied with Clause 10.2.3 of GTCS for collection of the assessed amount in the present case and on the other hand, they slept over for a period of more than two years after issue of the Provisional Assessment notice without taking any action, allowing the Appellant, who committed theft of energy by tampering with the meter, to contend that Section 56(2) of the Electricity Act 2003 prevents the Respondents from recovery of the energy dues for more than two years, in which the Appellant has been unsuccessful as discussed supra.
 The lapse on the part of the concerned officials of the DISCOM is a serious one reflecting on the half hearted approach of those who assessed the loss and failed to take coercive steps for recovery of the loss.
 They are satisfied to get the matter compounded with collection of only 50% of the assessed amount.
 They have not even requested through the complaint/charge the Special Court under Section 154(5) of the Electricity Act simultaneously to determine the civil liability to enable the DISCOM to collect two times or more of the tariff rate.
-The issues A to D are answered accordingly.
+The issues A to D are answered accordingly. - 22.
+Issue No.E.
+The impugned orders are found to be devoid of reasons and unsustainable.
+The issue is answered accordingly.